Bryan Museum: History

-Humble beginnings
+Humble Beginnings

 The Bryan Collection, now housed in The Bryan Museum, arose from humble beginnings.
 At around age ten, J.P.
 Bryan acquired his first two pieces, a Moore's Patent Front Loading Revolver and a Sharps Patent Four-Barrel Derringer, to help in his imagined shootouts against the forces of evil.
 Both firearms still reside in the collection today.

 Bryan's interest in Texas history was always strong, given his family's connection to the Texas Revolution—Emily Austin Bryan Perry, Stephen F. Austin's sister, is Bryan's great-great-grandmother, and through her marriages, he is related to the Perry and Bryan families of Texas.

 While attending the University of Texas, Bryan started a rare book and printing business with a friend, John H. Jenkins.
 It was during this period that Bryan began to focus his collecting energies on Texana, although the exact nature of his collection remained undecided.

-The early years
+The Early Years

 Bryan's father, James Perry Bryan Sr., was also a prolific collector who had amassed a large collection of Texas maps, family documents, and artifacts.
 When Bryan's father sold his collection to the University of Texas in 1966, Bryan's own collecting pursuits began in earnest.

 He started with rare books, a business with which he had previous experience and a keen interest.
 Bryan's uncle, Judge Lewis Wilson of Brazoria County, willed his impressive collection of Texas literature to him, providing Bryan with a strong foundation for his growing library.